 Back by popular demand, our mushroom foraging experts will share with you everything you need to know about going out and finding your own chanterelles, pine, and lobster mushrooms.
 We will tell you all about picking, cleaning, storing, and even cooking with your harvest.
 Mushroom growth is highly dependant on precipitation, as such, the date for this event may be moves around.

-Local & Wild Potluck – Wednesday, October 25th 6:30pm.
-Location TBA
+Local & Wild Potluck – Dates & Location TBA

 A wrap-up event for the Hunting and Gathering Guru Workshop Series which encourages attendees to celebrate and share their newly acquired skills in hunting, foraging, and preserving.
 Some of the amazing dishes from last year included a venison lasagna, chanterelle stuffed perogies, rabbit and pine mushroom tarts, a rhubarb crisp, and a chocolate cake made with beets!
 What a great night to make connections with new people and to the food on our tables.